eslym/node-red-discord/discord.send.doc.md

 : Client : The client to get the user info from.
 : Channel : The channel to send the message to.
+: Reply To : The message to reply to.
 : Message : The message to send.

 ### Outputs